agnesoft/adev/projects/atest/README.md

 Using `cl.exe`:

+-   Open Visual Studio command prompt and run:

 ```
+mkdir build
+cd build

+set CPP_FLAGS=/nologo /std:c++latest /EHsc

-cl /std:c++latest /EHsc /exportHeader <path to STL>\concepts
+cl %CPP_FLAGS% /exportHeader "%VCToolsInstallDir%include\concepts"
-cl /std:c++latest /EHsc /exportHeader <path to STL>\iostream
+cl %CPP_FLAGS% /exportHeader "%VCToolsInstallDir%include\iostream"
-cl /std:c++latest /EHsc /exportHeader <path to STL>\sstream
+cl %CPP_FLAGS% /exportHeader "%VCToolsInstallDir%include\sstream"

-cl /std:c++latest /EHsc /headerUnit "<path to STL>\concepts=concepts.ifc" "<path to STL>\iostream=iostream.ifc" "<path to STL>\concepts=sstream.ifc" /interface -c atest.ixx
-cl /std:c++latest /EHsc /headerUnit "<path to STL>\concepts=concepts.ifc" "<path to STL>\iostream=iostream.ifc" "<path to STL>\concepts=sstream.ifc" your_test.cpp
+set CPP_FLAGS_ATEST=%CPP_FLAGS% /headerUnit "%VCToolsInstallDir%include\concepts=concepts.ifc" /headerUnit "%VCToolsInstallDir%include\iostream=iostream.ifc" /headerUnit "%VCToolsInstallDir%include\sstream=sstream.ifc"

+cl %CPP_FLAGS_ATEST% /interface -c ..\atest.ixx
+cl %CPP_FLAGS_ATEST% ..\test\atest_test.cpp

+cd ..
 ```

 The first three commands will create `header units` from the three STL headers used by `atest`.
-The headers then needs to be mapped to the created `ifc` files when created `atest.ifc` itself.
+The headers then need to be mapped to the created `ifc` files when creating `atest.ifc` and also when importing it in other files.
 The `/interface` flag will generate the `ifc` for `atest`.
-Finally the `atest.ifc` does not need to be specified when compiling a translation unit that imports it but the header units used in still must!
+Finally the `atest.ifc` does not need to be specified when compiling a translation unit that imports it but the header units used in must!

 Few things to note:

 -   Everything must be compiled using the very same flags when using C++20 modules.
-Additional flags can be used such as optimization, warnings etc. but they must be consistent across all compilations of the `header units`, `atest` and your test source files.
+Additional flags can be used such as optimization, warnings etc. but they must be consistent across all compilations and exports of the `header units`.
 -   EHsc is required for C++ exceptions used by `atest`.
 -   Header units mappings to STL headers must be specified for each translation unit that imports `atest`.
 Hopefully this will not bee needed once MSVC ships with STL as modules.